perrygovier/wisdems-profile-pic-generator/static/content/english.md

   disclaimer:
     image: '/images/buildbackbetter/disclaimer.png'
     text: 'Paid for by the Democratic Part of Wisconsin, Ben Wikler, Chair.'
-privacy: '**Biden+Harris**-filter-app only sends back usage statistics through Google Analytics.
+privacy: '**OneYearToWin**-filter-app only sends back usage statistics through Google Analytics.
 No images or personal information is stored by us.'
 ---

 # Make a WisDems One Year to Win Graphic!